Lavoslav Vukelić: Biography

-Lavoslav Vukelić was born in the noble family Vukelić whose ancestors had long ago moved to Lika from Dalmatia with many others and converted to Roman Catholicism.
+Lavoslav Vukelić was born into the noble family Vukelić whose ancestors had long ago moved to Lika from Dalmatia with many others and converted to Roman Catholicism.
 Vukelić completed his elementary and secondary school in Senj.

 Then he went to Vienna to pursue a management course on a stipend from the Military Frontier authorities.
 After that, he returned to Lika, where he served as an officer in many places.
 In his senior years, he was transferred to Sveti Križ Začretje as an officer.
 There he appointed prefect secretary.